 During the later part of his life, my grandfather was organist and choirmaster at St Mary’s, Wareham.
 As a child, whenever I visited my grandparents I would sing in St Mary’s choir.
 At home, not far from Windsor, I sang as a treble in the local choir till, sadly, my voice broke.
 Every Christmas, my mother would tune into the BBC to listen to Nine Lessons and Carols broadcast from King’s College, Cambridge.
 Those carols, old and new, have remained with me all this time and move me every time I hear them.
 No wonder then that, when I came to write Boy & Girl, Peter, the boy in the story, was head chorister in the choir of his local church.
-Here’s an extract about Peter and the choir followed by the video on YouTube of the 2018 Nine Lessons and Carols from King’s, the last such broadcast in which the choir was directed by the late Stephen Cleobury who was born in the same year as myself.
-I have added a gallery of screenshots from the video.
+Here’s an extract about Peter and the choir.
+I originally included the video on YouTube of the 2018 Nine Lessons and Carols from King’s, the last such broadcast in which the choir was directed by the late Stephen Cleobury who was born in the same year as myself.
+Unfortunately that video has subsequently been removed.
+I have added a gallery of screenshots.
 The BBC thoughtfully avoided filming Stephen Cleobury close up.
 Only once at the end of the broadcast when the Dean Revd Dr Stephen Cherry mentioned that it was to be Cleobury’s last Nine Lessons and Carols did the camera linger briefly on the choirmaster.
 I have included that image in the gallery.
 The last of the series.

 Extract: Boy & Girl – The choir sings